TariqAHassan/BioVida/README.md

 -----------------

 BioVida is a library designed to automate both the harvesting and post-processing of biomedical data.
-The novel datasets it produces are intended to need little, if any, cleaning by the user.
-Part of this automation is powered by convolutional neural networks which operate seamlessly *behind the scenes*, helping to automagically clean the data.
+This automation is accomplished with a combination of traditional software engineering approaches and the latest machine learning techniques, namely convolutional neural networks.

 To view this project's website, please [click here].